-Multi-compartment compliance aids were prepared by the pharmacy for 25 people based in the community.
+Multi-compartment compliance aids were prepared by the pharmacy for 15 people based in the community.
+This number was capped due to the space and staffing resource in the pharmacy.
+Additional requests for compliance aids were referred to another local branch of the chain.
 The pharmacy used a proforma to decide if a compliance aid was the most appropriate solution for a person requesting it.
 The pharmacy could offer reminder charts and medicine administration record sheets as an alternative.
 A sample of compliance aids was inspected.
 Each compliance aid had an identifier on the front, and dispensed and checked signatures were completed, along with a description of tablets.
 Patient information leaflets (PILs) were supplied each month.
 'When required' medicines were dispensed in boxes and a pharmacy advisor was aware of what could and could not be placed in trays.
 A record of any changes made was kept on the patient information sheet, which was available for the pharmacist during the clinical checking process.